temenostech/TemenosHypermediaAPI/rels/contextenquiry/index.md

 GET

 ## description
 This type of resource is designed to return a number of enquiries associated with one or more fields on the screen.
-When entering data into a form it is often useful to drill down to more detailed information about a particular value within that form, this `contextenquiry` link provides that capability by providing the name or names of the fields in the query parameters.
+When entering data into a form it is often useful to drill down to more detailed information about a particular value within that form.
+This `contextenquiry` link provides that capability by providing the name or names of the fields in the query parameters.

+## uri templates
-The User-Agent MUST replace every occurrence of the template parameters with a value before issuing a GET for the resource.
+The User-Agent MUST replace every occurrence of the template parameters with a value before issuing a request for the resource.
 See URI Templates [http://tools.ietf.org/html/rfc6570](http://tools.ietf.org/html/rfc6570)

 `application` – (OPTIONAL) Query parameter provides the server with the ability to filter the list of context enquiry links by the supplied Application or Version